ma7dev/__sudomaze.github.io/_projects/linux-vs-freebsd-vs-windows/01_post.md

 Each process provides the resources needed to execute a program.
 A process has a virtual address space, executable code, open handles to system objects, a security context, a unique process identifier, environment variables, a priority class, minimum and maximum working set sizes, and at least one thread of execution.
 Each process is started with a single thread, often called the primary thread, but can create additional threads from any of its threads [[1]](#ref-1).

-To create a process in Linux, we will need to use \textit{Fork() system call}, which creates a new process, called the child process, from the exiting process, called the parent process.
-The child process has its own process ID (PID). \textit{Fork()} takes no argument and return process ID. \textit{Fork()} returns negative value if the process isn't created, zero if the child process is created, and positive value and a child process ID if \textit{Fork()} returns from parent process.
-In addition, system call \textit{Fork()} duplicate the same address space of the parent process and allocate to the child process.
+To create a process in Linux, we will need to use *Fork() system call*, which creates a new process, called the child process, from the exiting process, called the parent process.
+The child process has its own process ID (PID). *Fork()* takes no argument and return process ID. *Fork()* returns negative value if the process isn't created, zero if the child process is created, and positive value and a child process ID if *Fork()* returns from parent process.
+In addition, system call *Fork()* duplicate the same address space of the parent process and allocate to the child process.
 However, the child process doesn't inherit timer and semaphore adjustment from the parent process [[2]](#ref-2).

 The following code sample demonstrates how to create a process in Linux [[3]](#ref-3):